CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-projects.md

 Note that during the pilot phase, access is provided "as is", without guarantees of any specific functionality.
-One aim of the pilot phase is to, together with the users, develop the service further and make it as usable and powrful as possible. **All feedback is highly appreciated**, please comment on your experience to fiqci-feedback@postit.csc.fi
+One aim of the pilot phase is to, together with the users, develop the service further and make it as usable and powerful as possible. **All feedback is highly appreciated**, please comment on your experience to fiqci-feedback@postit.csc.fi

 !!! info "Getting Started"